hardisj/erinsaudiocorner/content/english/blog/my-first-post.md

 draft: false
 ---

-Hello friends.
 It'll be a bit before this site is up and running.

-In the meantime, feel free to follow my status via Facebook at: https://www.facebook.com/groups/607627396679113/?ref=group_header
+In the meantime, use the Facebook & YouTube links below to follow along.